 There are several fantastic alternative destinations on Lake Titicaca.
-We highly recommend the mystic gate of Amaru Muru, the ancient Inca Path Qhapac Ñan, and the amazing tombs of Sillustani.
+We highly recommend the mystic gate of Amaru Muru, the ancient Inca Path Qhapac Ñan, and the monumental tombs of Sillustani.

 While the Floating Islands on Lake Titicaca are famous, there are lesser-visited ones you should consider.
-The Chimu Floating Islands offer a particularly wonderful way to experience all these attractions in an authentic, RESPONSible manner.
+The Chimu Floating Islands offer a particularly excellent way to experience all these attractions in an authentic, RESPONSible manner

 The Surprise of the Altiplano: Lampa

 Another lesser-known Peru destination near Lake Titicaca is Lampa.
 You might have never heard of Lampa before, but don’t be fooled!
-Lampa is an amazing destination for those who enjoy going off the beaten track and travel into Spanish history.
+Lampa is a fantastic destination for those who enjoy going off the beaten track and traveling into Spanish history.

-The town has a truly impressive church with a famous, exact replica of the Pietà sculpture by Michelangelo.
-This was used to repair the original sculpture after it was attacked in 1972.
+The town has an imposing church with a famous, exact replica of the Pietà sculpture by Michelangelo.
+This was used to repair the original sculpture after being attacked in 1972.

 Staying in Lampa can give you a glimpse of the old day.
 But it also might take you to a top alpaca farmer, gigantic canyons, and the mysterious Puya Raymundi flowers that grow up to 14 meters high!

-Lampa is a popular destination on our self-drive itineraries through southern Peru for its combination of attractions and amazing routes.
-You can read more about it in this blog on Slow Travel in the Puno area.
+Lampa is a popular destination on our self-drive itineraries through southern Peru for its combination of attractions and unique routes.
+You can read more about it in this blog on Slow Travel in the Puno area

 Connect to Puno from Other Peru Destinations

-Most travelers will arrive at Lake Titicaca from the Colca Canyon, which makes the most sense in a general itinerary through Southern Peru.
+Most travelers will arrive at Lake Titicaca from the Colca Canyon, making the most sense in a general itinerary through Southern Peru.

 We have several multi-day programs that will take you from Arequipa through the Colca Canyon and drop you off at the Lake’s border.
 The travel time from the Colca Canyon to Puno is around seven hours on those buses, including several stops.